makibox850/raspiradiothk4711_slim/Install-required-software.md

 ```

 ### Spotify Connect
+In order to use the Spotify Connect software you need to have a Spotify Premium account.
+You also need to obtain an application key at [https://devaccount.spotify.com/my-account/keys/](https://devaccount.spotify.com/my-account/keys/).
+Download the binary key.

 There are several ways to get Spotify connect installed on a Raspberry PI.
 If you want to get the details you can have a look at the [GipHub page](https://github.com/Fornoth/spotify-connect-web) of the project.
 I decided to use the packaged release.
 This does nor require to install docker for the docker release.
 The installation from source somehow did not work for me.
 Here are the steps I used:
 ```